 But then there are good days.
-We are happy, chirpy, we do not bite, and we are positive, enthusiastic and physically energetic.
-We even have a bath, get ready and step out of the house in order.
+We are happy, chirpy, do not bite, and we are positive, enthusiastic and physically energetic.
+In fact, we even have a bath, get ready, and step out of the house in order.
 We might even manage to go to the office, gallivant in malls and even catch the latest flick on a flick!

 Of course, then we come home and hit the bed.

 Over the past 12 odd years, I have tried to figure out the stress triggers that mess up my system.

 Some of them clearly are:

 - The anticipation of any event big or small